 Write down your doctor’s answers.
 Taking notes will help you remember your doctor’s responses, advice and instructions.
 If you are unable to write down the answers, ask the person who accompanies you to do it for you.
 A mobile device can also be used to take notes as well.
 Writing down notes will help you when you need to review the information at a later time.

 If your doctor allows it, record your visit.
 Recording your conversation with your doctor gives you a chance to hear specific information again or share it with family members or friends.

 Saying and Hearing: Tips for Understanding Your Doctor

 Use “I” statements.
 Doctors may use medical language that is normal for them but may be unfamiliar to you.
 If you’re having trouble understanding your doctor, say, “I don’t understand.”
 This will be much more effective than saying, “You’re being unclear.”

 If something is unclear, try repeating it back to your doctor.
-This is called “mirroring” and sometimes is effective in clarifying what is being said.
+This is called “mirroring” and is sometimes effective in clarifying what is being said.
 You might start with the words, “So you mean I should…”or “So I think you are suggesting that…” If you understand better with visual aids, ask your doctor to write down information about your diagnosis or your treatment.
-Asking to see the X-rays or slides may also help you.
+Asking to see the X-rays or slides may also be helpful.